toastfacek/toastfacek/README.md

 - 👋 Hi, I’m @toastfacek
-- 👀 I’m interested in learning to be an indie hacker
+- 👀 I’m interested in AI coding
 - 🌱 I’m currently learning basic shit
 - 💞️ I’m looking to collaborate on app ideas
 - 📫 How to reach me @toastface on twitter